puffyCid/artemis-book/src/README.md

 # Introduction

-**Artemis** is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows and macOS endpoints.
+**Artemis** is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows, macOS, and Linux endpoints.
 Its primary focus is: speed, ease of use, and low resource usage.\
 Notable features _so far_:

 - Setup collections using basic TOML files
 - Parsing support for large amount of forensic artifacts (25+)
-- Output to JSON or JSONL file(s) (remote uploading support coming soon)
+- Output to JSON or JSONL file(s)
+- Can output results to local system or upload to cloud services.
 - Embedded JavaScript runtime via [Deno](https://deno.land/)
 - Can be used as a library via [artemis-core](./core/overview.md)
 - MIT license